-Next Parish Council Meeting The next meeting of the Parish Council will be held at 7.30pm on Monday 8th May in the Link Room at the Shurdington Social Centre.
-The latest meeting was on Monday 10th April 2017 Click here to see the minutes.
+Next Parish Council Meeting The next meeting of the Parish Council will be held at 7.30pm on Monday 11th February 2019 in the Link Room at the Shurdington Social Centre.
+The last meeting held was on Monday 14th January 2019.
+Draft Minutes

 Report incidents of dog fouling to the Parish Council.
 Click Here